apostrophecms/docs/docs/guide/content-schema.md

 The `init` function runs once on start up and has access to the module as an argument.
 By the time it runs, the field groups have been compiled into an object named `fieldsGroups`.
 If you haven't added any fields yet you can log this to see what you are working with.

 ::: note
-You will see a `trash` field in the log output.
-The interface does not show this as a normal field, but it is registered as one to support editing via the REST API.
+You would see an `archived` field in the log output with this addition.
+The interface does not show that as a normal field, but it is registered as one to support editing via the REST API.
 :::

 ### Reusing an inherited group's name will ungroup its original fields